Purdue-CS193/homework-0-hughes-sofia/index.md

+# Sofia's First CS193 Homework
+- It's a very informative class
+- It's not overwhelming with work
+- The instructors are nice

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.